Olive Oil–Poached Prawns

 Corporate Executive Chef, BR Guest Hospitality, Atlantic City, NJ

 This recipe comes from Beard House chef Anthony Amoroso of Michael Mina Restaurant in Las Vegas.
+The tart punch from blood oranges makes this seafood appetizer a real crowd-pleaser.

 - 3 cups extra virgin olive oil